samirm00/diy-wiki/planning/development-strategy.md

 # diy-wiki

-> A simple server allows the user get a pge , create a page , get all pages , get all tag names and get all file names contains tag names
+> A simple server allows the user get a page , create a page , get all pages , get all tag names and get all file names contains tag names

 ---